d12frosted/elpa-mirror/stable-melpa/gptel-readme.txt

 gptel is a simple Large Language Model chat client, with support for multiple models and backends.

+It works in the spirit of Emacs, available at any time and in any buffer.

 gptel supports

 - The services ChatGPT, Azure, Gemini, Anthropic AI, Anyscale, Together.ai,